Baqend/guide/src/index.md

 });
 ```

-## Load / Reload
+## Load / Refresh
 Sometimes you have an entity which was previously loaded from Baqend but you want to ensure that you have the latest
 version of, before performing an update.
-In that case you can use the `load()` method of the entity to reload
+In that case you can use the `load()` method of the entity to refresh
 the latest version from Baqend.
 ```js
 //updates the local object with the most up-to-date version